karwa/swift-url/Sources/WebURL/WebURL.docc/WebURLStruct.md

 ### Integration Libraries

-In addition to all of the above, WebURL offers integration libraries so it may be used with popular first-party and third-party libraries.
+The WebURL package includes a number of integration libraries for popular first-party and third-party libraries.

-- `WebURLSystemExtras` integrates with **swift-system** (and **System.framework** on Apple platforms) to offer conversion between `System.FilePath` and `WebURL`.
+- `WebURLSystemExtras` integrates with **swift-system** (and **System.framework** on Apple platforms) to offer conversions between `FilePath` and `WebURL`.
 It's the best way to work with file URLs.

-- `WebURLFoundationExtras` integrates with **Foundation** to offer conversions between `Foundation.URL` and `WebURL`.
+- `WebURLFoundationExtras` integrates with **Foundation** to offer conversions between `Foundation.URL` and `WebURL`, as well as convenient interfaces for APIs such as `URLRequest` and `URLSession`.
+We **highly recommend** reading
-  This conversion is safe, but does not round-trip because it may add percent-encoding.
-  We're investigating ways to improve that.
+   <doc:FoundationInterop> for a discussion of how to safely work with multiple URL standards.

 [URL-spec]: https://url.spec.whatwg.org/